Recognizing Injury Symptoms After a Car Crash in Georgia

 Concussion: A milder form of TBI, concussions can lead to temporary cognitive issues, such as memory problems, brain fog, and difficulty focusing.
 Short-term memory loss, slower reaction times, difficulty making decisions, and difficulty in staying focused on tasks can all indicate you may have a brain injury that should be seen and treated by a medical professional.

-Symptoms of certain injuries (like whiplash, concussion, or internal bleeding) may not appear immediately after the accident but could show up days or even weeks later.
+The symptoms associated with some injuries such as concussion, whiplash, or internal bleeding, might not be evident immediately whiplash, concussion, or internal bleeding) may not appear immediately after the accident but could show up days or even weeks later.
+Watch for any of these signs and seek medical attention if they do develop.

-Difficulty with Balance: Struggling to maintain balance or experiencing dizziness could be a sign of neurological injury, such as concussion or inner ear damage.
+Problems with Balance: If, following an accident, you find yourself struggling to maintain balance or experiencing dizziness, it might be a sign of neurological injury, such as concussion or damage to the inner ear.

-Loss of Feeling or Sensation: Numbness or an inability to feel touch, temperature, or pain could be the result of nerve damage or injury to your brain or spinal cord.
+Loss of Feeling or Sensation: After an accident you may experience numbness or changes to your sense of touch, an inability, temperature, or pain could be caused by nerve damage or injury to your brain or spinal cord.

 linkedin icon